arm4b/packer-st2/README.md

 > Username: `st2admin`<br>
 > Password: `Ch@ngeMe`

 At the moment only Virtualbox provider is supported.
-VMWare-compatible virtual appliance is available with [StackStorm Enterprise (EWC)](https://stackstorm.com/#product) image.
-Ask [StackStorm Support](mailto:support@stackstorm.com) for more info.

 ### `st2-integration-tests`
 Sometimes StackStorm does not run properly for some reason.<br>